About Verified Access

 Turn off Verified Access

-The device owner or organization administrator can turn off this feature for all users by unchecking this setting.
+The device owner or organization administrator can turn off this feature for all users.

 Casey is a Chromebook expert and author of this help page.
 Help her improve this article by leaving feedback below.